robgrame/ExtensionAttributes.Automation/Readme.md

 ## Features :star:
 - The solution can run either as standalone console application, either running as a Windows service, allowing it to operate in the background without user intervention
+- The solution enables to map all computer extension attributes to existing AD computer object attributes, leveraging regular expressions to extract, if needed, specific values from the existing AD computer object attributes
 - It can be configured to run at specified intervals, ensuring that extension attributes are updated regularly leveraging Quartz.Net, a very efficient and largely adopted NuGet package
 - Given the nature of the application, it is designed to be run on a Windows server, but it can also be run on any machine that supports .NET Core 9.0
 - This solution aims to fill the gap of the Entra AD Connect to synchronize computer extension attributes.
 To do that it automates the management of extension attributes in Entra AD, leveraging current AD Computer object attributes, reducing manual effort and potential errors.